BREAKING: Police-involved shooting in Maple Ridge - BC Local News

 Victim Services provides services to anyone who has been a victim of crime in the province, their family members and witnesses

-Neighbours also said that police had been called to the house numerous times in the past because of one individual who was mentally ill.
-But the family normally just kept to themselves.
+Neighbours said that police had been called to the house numerous times in the past because of one individual who was mentally ill.
+But the family of three normally just kept to themselves.

 It is unclear at this time if anyone was injured in the shooting.